Date of Degree

 Copyright 2010 Maclaine Kenneth Putney

 Putney, Maclaine Kenneth.
-"Using high frequency data collection to study nitrate on clear creek during high flow events." thesis, University of Iowa, 2010.
+"Using high frequency data collection to study nitrate on clear creek during high flow events."
+Master's thesis, University of Iowa, 2010.